 And that requires a bit of knowledge about the human digestive system.

 If you're getting feedback from your gut (pain, unease, gas, bloating, weird stools), listen to another tried and true saying: "Go with your gut."

 When your body sends you a message, heed it or ignore it, but it won't go away.
-Guess which choice makes sense for a smart, savvy hiker?

 I happen to like reading medical research articles on nutrition and fitness because it might contain a nugget of wisdom to make me a stronger, happier hiker.